Eliav2/react-xarrows/README.md

 - Connect between elements by passing a ref or an id for startElement and endElement.
 - Automatic anchoring based on smallest path.
-- can add customizable labels
-- relatively fast algorithm to find path and to adjust canvas.
+- Fast algorithm to find path and to adjust canvas.
-- Easily customize the look and behavior of the arrow.
-- Written in typescript so you get nice props suggestions(but support js also of course).
+- Customization is easy but flexible

 found a problem? not a problem! post a new issue([here](https://github.com/Eliav2/react-xarrows/issues)).